-Professor of Political Science
+Professor of Economics

 Professor of Political Science, and Director of the PPE Certificate Program.
 His primary research focus is on the functioning of markets, regulation, and government institutions.
 He has taught at Dartmouth College, University of Texas, and University of North Carolina (where he was Director of the Master of Public Administration Program), as well as working as a staff economist at the Federal Trade Commission during the Reagan Administration.
 He is a past President of the Public Choice Society, an international academic society of political scientists and economists with members in 16 countries.
 He was North American Editor of the journal Public Choice for five years, and is now a Co-Editor of The Independent Review

-- Ph.D., Washington University 1984
+- Ph.D., Washington University in St. Louis 1984

-- M.A., Washington University 1981
+- M.A., Washington University in St. Louis 1981

 - B.A., Davidson College 1980

 - Journal Articles

 Munger, M. C. “Tullock and the welfare costs of corruption: there is a “political Coase Theorem”.”
 Public Choice 181, no. 1–2 (October 1, 2019): 83–100. https://doi.org/10.1007/s11127-018-0610-9.
 Full Text Open Access Copy